jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 <img src="/assets/att/attention2.png" style="border:none;;">
 </div>

-The picture visualizes the weighted features to the LSTM and the word it predicted.
+This picture visualizes the weighted features to the LSTM and the word it predicted.
 The weighted features discredit irrelevant areas by multiply them with a low weight.
 Accordingly high attention area keeps the original value while low attention areas get closer to 0.
 With the context of "A man holding a couple plastic", the attention module creates a new feature map with all areas darken except the plastic container area.
 With this more focus information, the LSTM make a better prediction (the word "container").

 With our CNN outputs $$ x_1, x_2, x_3 \text{ and } x_4 $$, each feature map covers a sub-section of an image.
 With $$ x_i $$ and the context $$ C  = h_{t-1} $$ , we compute a score $$ s_{i} $$ to measure the attention level: